Svyatoslav225/LocalNetworkFileShare/README.md

 - Don't try to change save-file.
 - clearing connections panel in server panel will make program work faster.
 - Use button to update commits list in connected user panel.
+- Don't use more than one '.' in uplading/downloading file (one '.' is like '.txt').
+- When you are saving file write: path + name (with out file type); Example 'D:\\Myfiles\\save' (file type will be identified automatically)